 INTNLREL 136R.
 Introduction to Global Justice.
 4 Units.

 This course provides an overview of core ethical problems in international politics, with special emphasis on the question of what demands justice imposes on institutions and agents acting in a global context.
-The course is divided into three sections.
+It is divided into three sections.
 The first investigates the content of global justice, and comprises of readings from contemporary political theorists and philosophers who write within the liberal contractualist, utilitarian, cosmopolitan, and nationalist traditions.
-The second part of the course looks at the obligations which global justice generates in relation to five issues of international concern ¿ global poverty, climate change, immigration, warfare, and well-being of women.
-The final section of the course asks whether a democratic international order is necessary for global justice to be realized.
+The second part looks at the obligations which global justice generates in relation to a series of real-world issues of international concern: global poverty, human rights, poverty and development, climate change and natural resources, international migration, and the well-being of women.
+The final section asks whether a democratic international order is necessary for global justice to be realized.

 Same as: ETHICSOC 136R, PHIL 76, POLISCI 136R, POLISCI 336

 What is the character of international legal rules?
 Do they matter in international politics, and if so, to what degree?
 How effective can they really be?
 What should we expect from international law in shaping international relations?
 This seminar will provide introductory knowledge of the foundational principles and sources of public international law and a brief review of the most prominent IR-theories.
-Besides exploring how these theories address the role of IL in international politics, we will also consider a set of practical problems, where IL and IR intersect most dramatically, such as intervention by force, human rights, and enforcement of criminal law. * Notice to students- registration for this course is not finalized until confirmed by the instructor during the first week of class.
-All interested students (registered or not) must attend the first class meeting for an in-depth discussion of the syllabus and other course policies.
-At that (mandatory) meeting a selection process will be conducted to determine final course enrollment. * Course satisfies the WiM requirement for International Relations majors.
+Besides exploring how these theories address the role of IL in international politics, we will also consider a set of practical problems, where IL and IR intersect most dramatically, such as intervention by force, human rights, and enforcement of criminal law.
+Course satisfies the WiM requirement for International Relations majors.

 INTNLREL 140C.
 The U.S., U.N.
 Peacekeeping, and Humanitarian War.
 5 Units.